-- The multi-factor authentication action isn't available in the Salesforce mobile app, Lightning Experience, or via API for any events.
+- Before you enable an Enhanced Transaction Security policy on a specific event, you must disable any legacy Transaction Security policies for that event. - The multi-factor authentication action isn't available in the Salesforce mobile app, Lightning Experience, or via API for any events.
 Instead, the block action is used.
 For example, if a multi-factor authentication policy is triggered on a list view performed via the API, Salesforce blocks the API call. - A value of 0 for the RowsProcessed field in an object (such as ApiEvent) indicates that a query was performed and nothing was returned.
 This scenario is possible if a user doesn't have the correct permissions for a data row or the query doesn't return results.
 In this case, the QueriedEntities field is empty. - Let's say you create both an Apex and a Condition Builder policy on the same event.
 You also specify the same action (Block or multi-factor authentication) for both policies.
 In this case, the Apex policy executes before the Condition Builder policy.
 The Policyld field of the event reflects the last policy that was executed and triggered. - You can't use the same Apex class on policies with the same event.
 When you create an Apex policy using Condition Builder, the list of available Apex classes can differ based on the policies you already created. - Let's say you enable a transaction security policy for an event in which the action is None.
 As a result, when an event satisfies the policy conditions, the policy isn't triggered.
 However, these event fields are still populated: - EvaluationTime-The time it took for the policy to be evaluated. - PolicyOutcome-Set to NoAction. - PolicyId-Set to null.